 Experts say another important factor is whether the COVID-19 vaccine the government plans to use can stop the spread of the virus.
-If the new version is more transmissible and the vaccine is less effective due to its discrepancy between vaccine and vaccine, it will be necessary to vaccinate more people to achieve herd immunity and control the disease.
+If the new version is more transmissible and the vaccine could be less effective due to its discrepancy between vaccine and vaccine.
+More people will need to be vaccinated to achieve herd immunity and control the disease.

-The vaccine will still work, but we have to see if we can get vaccinated sooner and read more about the new strain of COVID to find out.
+But we have to see if we can get vaccinated sooner and read more about the new strain of COVID to find out.
 Do it in 2020: can the COVID vaccine do this sooner or will it do more harm than good?
 The vaccine will not do as much damage as it could, and more will be seen if there are symptoms of the coronavirus variant.

 Can you see what symptoms there will be in the next few years with a new strain of coronavirus before getting the vaccines sooner?
 Getting a COVID Vaccine in 2021: Can It Help More Than Do Less Harm?

-A new version of Covid that takes mutations into account in a similar way might not need another round of trials in tens of thousands of people, but will require tests to determine dose and immune response.
+A new version of COVID that takes mutations into account in a similar way might not need another round of testing in tens of thousands of people, but will require tests to determine dose and immune response.

-This analysis will involve scientists growing the new strain in the laboratory, studying its antibody response and testing its ability to trigger an immune response.
+Studying your antibody response and testing your ability to trigger an immune response.
 This includes investigating whether it causes the same antibody reactions and how it reacts to the vaccine, as well as modeling its effects on the immune system and the human body.

-In other words, it is too early to say whether this new variant will affect the overall efficacy of Pfizer's Moderna vaccine.
-The foundation, which has funded the development of the COVID-19 vaccine around the world, said it does not see any signs that the efficacy of the vaccine will be compromised at this stage, but plans to monitor how the new strain affects it.
+It also answers questions about whether vaccination against one strain reduces the risk of contracting another strain.
+And if the flu vaccine should be reissued if the virus mutates during the season.
+Given the uncertainty surrounding this new virus, it remains unclear whether this approach will be successful in the coming years.In other words, it is too early to say whether this new variant will affect the overall efficacy of Pfizer's Moderna vaccine.
+The foundation, which has funded the development of the COVID-19 vaccine around the world, said it does not see any signs that the efficacy of the vaccine will be compromised at this stage, but plans to monitor it to study its possible influences.